sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 ``upstream_url`` holds an URL to the upstream package archive.

-The Release Manager uses the information in ``upstream_url`` to download the upstream package archvive and to make it available on the Sage mirrors when a new release is prepared.
+The Release Manager uses the information in ``upstream_url`` to download the upstream package archive and to make it available on the Sage mirrors when a new release is prepared.
 On Trac tickets upgrading a package, the ticket description should no longer contain the upstream URL to avoid duplication of information.